Have Your Own Philadelphia Asylum Immigration Lawyer

-In the United States, it is part of the fabric of our culture to demonstrate a commitment to human rights not only within our borders, but worldwide.
+In the United States, it is part of the fabric of our culture to demonstrate a commitment to human rights.
 Non-citizens who live in fear of having their basic human rights infringed upon may apply for political asylum in the U.S.

 What Is the Difference Between Asylum and Refugee Status?

-In short, if a person seeking sanctuary is already within the United States, but feels that they cannot return home without having their basic rights infringed, then they would apply for asylum status.
-Those who are living outside the United States, but meet the other eligibility requirements such as a reasonable fear of persecution, would apply for refugee status.
-Individuals who are granted asylum enjoy a wide range of rights, including the ability to live and earn money in the United States.
+If an individual is in the United States and fears that going back to their home country would lead to the violation of their basic rights, they can apply for asylum status.
+For those living outside the United States, but meet eligibility requirements such as a justifiable fear of persecution, they can apply for refugee status.
+People who are granted asylum have several rights, including the ability to reside and work in the United States.

 Who Is Eligible for Asylum?